Spider Plant, Airplane Plant

 Synonyms of Chlorophytum comosum (38) (Updated on 11-15-22 from Plants of the World Online): Anthericum comosum Thunb.
 (1794), Anthericum longituberosum Poelln.
 (1942), Anthericum picturatum Dreer (1887), Anthericum sternbergianum Schult. & Schult.f.
 (1830), Anthericum vallis-trappii Poelln.
 (1942), Anthericum vittatum Anon., Anthericum vittatum variegatum Hovey (1882), Anthericum williamsii Anon.
 (1875), Caesia comosa (Thunb.)
 Spreng.
 (1825), Chlorophytum brevipes Baker (1898), Chlorophytum bukobense Engl.
 (1895), Chlorophytum bukobense var. kilimandscharicum Engl.
 (1895), Chlorophytum burchellii Baker (1876), Chlorophytum delagoense Baker (1897), Chlorophytum elatulum Poelln.
 (1947), Chlorophytum elgonense Bullock (1932), Chlorophytum gazense Rendle (1911), Chlorophytum glaucidulum Engl. ex Poelln.
 (1947), Chlorophytum glaucidulum var. pauper Poelln.
 (1947), Chlorophytum inopinum Poelln.
 (1947), Chlorophytum kirkii Baker (1882), Chlorophytum limurense Rendle (1932), Chlorophytum longum Poelln.
 (1947), Chlorophytum magnum Peter ex Poelln.
 (1947), Chlorophytum miserum Rendle (1895), Chlorophytum nemorosum Poelln.
 (1947), Chlorophytum paludicola Poelln.
 (1947), Chlorophytum ramiferum Rendle (1895), Chlorophytum rugosum Poelln.
 (1947), Chlorophytum sternbergianum (Schult. & Schult.f.)
 Steud.
 (1840), Chlorophytum turritum Peter ex Poelln.
 (1947), Chlorophytum usambarense Engl. ex Poelln.
 (1947), Cordyline vivipara Steud.
 (1840), Hartwegia comosa (Thunb.)
 Nees (1831), Hollia comosa (Thunb.)
 Heynh.
 (1846), Narthecium sarmentosum Philippar (1830), Phalangium comosum (Thunb.)
 Poir.
 (1804), Phalangium viviparum Reinw. ex Kunth (1843)

-As of 11-15-22 when this page was last updated, Plants of the World Online lists 199 species in the Chlorophytum genus.
+As of 11-15-22 when this page was last updated, Plants of the World Online lists 200 species in the Chlorophytum genus.
 It is a member of the plant family Asparagaceae with 120 genera.
-Those numbers could change as updates are made.
+Those numbers could change as updates are made on POWO.

 There are several different Chlorophytum comosum varieties.
 The one with green leaves and white margins is ’Variegatum’ and the one with green leaves with a white center stripe is called ‘Vittatum’ while the species, Chlorophytum comosum, has all green leaves.
 ‘Vittatum’ is the largest of the three.
 Both ‘Variegatum’ and ‘Vittatum’ have won the Royal Horticultural Society’s Award of Garden Merit.